 Keep monitoring your performance.

 When refreshing your brand, chances are you will miss something important.
-This is why you need to keep track of your traffic, conversions, and rankings in order to identify any problems and irregularities as soon as possible.
-Only this way will you be able to constantly improve your SEO efforts and, at the same time, build a solid and recognizable brand for your startup.
+This is why you need to keep track of your traffic, conversions, and rankings to identify any problems and irregularities as soon as possible.
+Only this way will you be able to improve your SEO efforts constantly and simultaneously build a solid and recognizable brand for your startup.

 What steps did you take to ensure your rebranding strategy doesn’t hurt your SEO efforts?